ahmohbati/SecOn/RemovingASensor.md

 There may come a time when you need to disable a sensor interface, delete a sensor's configuration, or get rid of an entire sensor and its data altogether.
 The steps below outline what is required to accomplish each objective.

 #### Disable sensor interface
-* To disable a sensor interface, simply comment out the interface in `/etc/nsm/sensortab`.
+* To disable a sensor interface, simply comment out the interface in `/etc/nsm/sensortab` and in `/opt/bro/etc/node.cfg`.
 * Restart NSM service(s) (`sudo service nsm restart`) and/or reboot to ensure changes have taken effect.

 #### Delete sensor configuration